top of page

 How can I effectively pay Payday Super and confidently meet all my Superannuation Contribution reporting obligations?

 We have partnered with SuperChoice, Australia’s premier Clearing House service, trusted by the nation’s most prominent brands.
 With e-PayDay Go®, superannuation contribution reporting and payments are fast, accurate, and compliant.
-Our payroll software provides a streamlined superannuation experience, removing the complexity of managing your Super Guarantee (SG) and Payday Super obligations.
+Employers must maintain the OTE/QE settings for each pay type to ensure accuracy and achieve the expected outcomes.
+Our payroll software is designed to provide a streamlined superannuation experience, whilst removing the complexity of managing your Super Guarantee (SG) and Payday Super obligations.

 Processing and paying super on pay day is easy with e-PayDay Go® and is a seamless experience.
 Simply select Process Super when the pay run is completed, and the STP report has been lodged to report and pay your contributions.